Sondremi/Simple-Weather-App/README.md

 * The app then uses the MET Weather API to fetch and display the current temperature for that location.

 # TODO
+* Create a api key for Google Maps Geocoding API.
 * Add MAPS_API_KEY=YOUR_API_KEY in local.properties to enable location lookup.